mishravinay/mishravinay.github.io/README.md

 ##A SNAP-SHOT :

-An innovative thinker, synergistic visionary, technical enthusiast, and competent professional offering 11+ years of rich exposure in the IT Industry with a proven history of working with big clients, companies, and startups.
+An innovative thinker, synergistic visionary, technical enthusiast, and competent professional offering 12+ years of rich exposure in the IT Industry with a proven history of working with big clients, companies, and startups.
 Currently associated with Harman as Technical Lead & Architect – Product Development & RnD.

-Technologies experience- Micro-services, Mobile App Development (Native & Hybrid), Micro-Apps, Micro-FrontEnd, IoT products, Cloud Computing, and Big Data Analytics related applications in multiple domains.
+Technologies experience- Web Apps, Micro-services, Mobile App Development (Native & Hybrid), Micro-Apps, Micro-FrontEnd, IoT products, Cloud Services using AWS/Azure, and Big Data Analytics related applications in multiple domains.

 I have done two master’s degrees:- M.TECH.
 (Computer Science and Engineering) From IIT (ISM), Dhanbad, India, and Masters in Computer Applications (MCA) from the University of Rajasthan, Jaipur, India.
 I possess a Bachelor’s degree in Computer Science and Mathematics from Lucknow University, Lucknow, India.

-I have a keen interest to learn new transforming technological stacks included Quantum Computing, Cloud Computing& It’s services, Big Data Analytics, Machine Learning, Deep Learning, Data Science, Cryptographical Algorithms & Cryptocurrency..
+I have a keen interest to learn new transforming technological stacks included Quantum Computing, Cloud services, Big Data Solutions, AI-Machine Learning, Deep Learning, Data Science, Cryptographical Algorithms & Cryptocurrency.
 In my free time, I am writing Hindi Poems and Stories, also publish technical articles on my blog.

 ##EXPERIENCE :

-Specialties:  “Microservices/Mobile/Web/Data-Driven Application Development and Consulting & Experiments on Data Science & Algorithms"
+Specialties:  “Microservices/Mobile/Web/Data-Driven Application Development and Consulting & Experiments on AI,ML,Data Science & Algorithms"

-“Self-motivated, Result oriented and competent professional offering over 11+ Years of rich exposure software development under Microservices/Mobility/Web domain.
-Technically strong professional with extensive experience in Solution Architecture, Prototyping & Designing, Excellent in Quality Processes for the development, Problem solving and a hands-on, with CAN-DO mentality.
-I create software’s and business solution’s that are always practical, economical and scalable.”

 ➢ Responsible for implementing data mining and statistical machine learning solutions to various business problems as Product POC’s.